Inverses of six classes of permutation polynomials of the form $x+\gamma\operatorname{Tr}_q^{q^2}(h(x))$ over finite fields of even characteristic: Introduction

 \section{Introduction}

-Let \( q \) be a prime power and \( \mathbb{F}_q \) be the finite field with \( q \) elements.
-We call a polynomial \( f(x) \in \mathbb{F}_q[x] \) a \textit{permutation polynomial} (PP) of \( \mathbb{F}_q \) when the map \( f : a \mapsto f(a) \) from $\mathbb{F}_q$ to $\mathbb{F}_q$ is a bijection.
+Let \( q \) be a prime power and $\mathbb{F}_q$ be a finite field with $q$ elements.
+We call a polynomial $f(x) \in \mathbb{F}_q[x]$ a \textit{permutation polynomial} (PP) of \( \mathbb{F}_q \) if the map \( f : a \mapsto f(a) \) from $\mathbb{F}_q$ to $\mathbb{F}_q$ is a bijection.
 Permutation polynomials garnered significant attention for over a century, dating back to the foundational work of Hermite and Dickson.
-There has been tremendous progress in finding new classes of permutation polynomials over finite fields in the last two decades.
+There has been a significant progress in finding new classes of permutation polynomials over finite fields in the last two decades.

 It is well known that every mapping from $\mathbb{F}_{q}$ to $\mathbb{F}_{q}$ can be represented by a unique polynomial over $\mathbb{F}_{q}$ of degree at most $q-1$.
 So the inverse map of a permutation polynomial is given by a polynomial over $\mathbb{F}_{q}$ of degree at most $q-1$.
 The unique polynomial $g(x)$ such that $f(g(x))=g(f(x))=x$ for each $x \in \mathbb{F}_{q}$ is called the \textit{compositional inverse} of $f(x)$.